How Reinsurance Affects Your Home Insurance Rates in 2026

 Find your best options in less than 2 minutes

 This backstage market operates almost entirely out of public view, yet it is one of the most powerful forces shaping what you pay for home coverage every year.
-When reinsurance gets more expensive — and it has gotten dramatically more expensive — those costs flow directly to you.
+When reinsurance gets more expensive, and it did dramatically from 2022 through 2024, those costs flow directly to you.
+And when reinsurance costs start to fall, as they have accelerated through mid-2026, the relief eventually trickles down as well, though much more slowly than homeowners would like.

 How the Reinsurance System Works